owlbarn/owl/CONTRIBUTING.md

 # How to Contribute

 Owl is a large open source project, to guarantee quality of the software and sustainable development, we enforce the following rules in day-to-day research, development, and project management.
 Besides coding, there are many other ways you can contribute.
 Bug reporting, typo fix, asking/answering questions, and improvement of existing documents are all well welcome.

+## Owl Team

+To achieve our mission, we are assembling an *Owl Team*.
+Anyone who can potentially give sufficient contributions recognized by the community can request to be a team member.
+A team member is expected to make several valuable and significant contributions to the project in both quality and quantity.
+Typically a committer focuses on one specific aspect of the project and is a domain expert.
+We hope but cannot guarantee that the team members can cover all aspects of the code base.

+Emphasis are put on the responsibility of each team member.
+Each one should take responsibility of certain aspects of the code base, e.g. a module or maintenance for a specific OS platform.
+Team members, together with their domain aspects and responsibilities, will be listed here and also on the [Owl website](https://ocaml.xyz/).

+For anyone who is willing to contribute, some good starting points could be:
+- Participate in discussion in issues, and help to fix them
+- Fix [documentations](https://ocaml.xyz/docs/), mainly by changing the `.mli` files in the source code, based on which the documentations are generated
+- Fix [tutorials](https://ocaml.xyz/tutorial/); the code could be not runnable, or the content could not display properly
+- Add more examples and tests
+- Fix issues listed in the [TODO list](https://github.com/orgs/owlbarn/projects/2/views/2)
+- Propose to fix/improve anything that interests you during using Owl
+- ...

+**Current team member:**

+- [@jzstark](https://github.com/jzstark): Project leader.
+Manage overall architecture, roadmap，and tech vision.
+Community communication.
+Set research agenda.
+- [@ryanrhymes](https://github.com/ryanrhymes): Potential commercialization, business opportunity & funding seeking.

 ## Coding Style